 What is a Zentangle Pattern?

-A zentangle is composed of 5 basic strokes.
-See the image below 🙂 These lines are often repeated to create the tangled effect that is characteristic of the zentangle art form.
+Zentangle patterns are composed of 5 basic strokes.
+See the image below 🙂 These lines are often repeated to create the tangled effect that is characteristic of the Zentangle art form.

 - s-shaped line